Héctor Abad Faciolince: Writing

 Abad started his literary career at a very young age.
 He was just 12 years old when he wrote his first short stories and poetry works.
 Abad was twenty one years of age when he was awarded the 1980 Colombian National Short Story Prize for Piedras de Silencio (t.
 Stones of Silence), a short story about a miner trapped deep underground.
 While still in Italy, he published his first book, Malos Pensamientos (1991) but it was only upon returning to Colombia in 1993, that Abad become a full-time writer.

-Abad forms part of a new generation of authors that emerges in Colombia beyond magical realism.
-Among a notably circle of new Colombian writers such as Santiago Gamboa, Jorge Franco, Laura Restrepo, and others(1), Abad's literary works often focus on the personality of the narrator and the act of narration in its pursuit of protection and power.
-The richness, plot, irony, permanent enticement of the reader, the intensity of his stories, as well as the seriousness of the social, historical, and human research behind his confessional narrative, stand Abad as a brilliant recreator of the contemporary Colombian society through literature.
+Among a notably circle of new Colombian writers such as Santiago Gamboa, Jorge Franco, Laura Restrepo, and others, Abad's literary works often focus on the personality of the narrator and the act of narration in its pursuit of protection and power.

-Malos Pensamientos (1991) is a sort of James Joyce’s Dubliners short tales that offer vivid, witty, and tightly focused observations of Medellín's everyday life back in the eighties.
+Malos Pensamientos (1991) is a book of short tales about Medellín life back in the 1980s.

 Asuntos de un Hidalgo Disoluto (1994; Eng.
 The Joy of Being Awake, 1996) deliberately models itself on two key 18th-century works: Laurence Sterne's Tristram Shandy and Voltaire's Candide.
-Like Sterne's eccentric novel, The Joy of Being Awake is a bittersweet account of the life and opinions of a man at odds with himself, narrated in nonchronological fashion with plenty of entertaining digressions and the occasional formal game.
-Narrated by a character who is a 71-year-old Colombian millionaire, this work is a Colombian version of the Spanish picaresque novel.
+Narrated by a 71-year-old Colombian millionaire, this work is a Colombian version of the Spanish picaresque novel.
 Writing at the end of his life, the narrator looks back on his life of debauchery – and the failure of his high pretensions – through reminiscences to his younger mute secretary and lover, Cunegunda Bonaventura.
-The narrator often gives two versions of a memory: first what he wishes had happened and then what really happened.
-Abad's novel has a surface geniality that barely conceals undercurrents of discontent and despair.(2) This novel is considered as one of the better works of fiction to appear recently in Colombia.